almanacproject/virtualizationlayer/README.md

 Either after using Docker (above) or a manual installation (below), it is good to put a reverse proxy in front of the Virtualization Layer for adding a layer of security, with TLS for HTTPS and Secure WebSocket.
-We suggest using the open source https://traefik.io/ See https://github.com/almanacproject/almanacdeployment/blob/master/docker-compose.ssl.lab.yml
+We suggest using the open source https://traefik.io/

+See https://github.com/almanacproject/almanacdeployment/blob/master/docker-compose.ssl.lab.yml

-# Manual Installation of the Virtualization Layer
+# Manual installation of the Virtualization Layer
 Requires Node.js >= 0.10.40, and NPM 1.4.28+.
 Uses cURL for requests to the Resource Catalogue.
 For MQTT, recommend protocol 3.1.1+ (e.g. Mosquitto version 1.3+).